AI-Planning/pddl/README.md

 ## License

-`pddl` is released under the GNU Lesser General Public License v3.0 or later (LGPLv3+).
+`pddl` is released under the MIT License.

-Copyright 2021 WhiteMech
+Copyright 2021-2022 WhiteMech